 On the Upload files page, do the following:

 a.
 In the Path to location of files box, verify or type the location of the root folder where you've stored the non-Microsoft 365 data you want to upload.
 For example, for the location of the example files shown in the Before you begin section, you would type %USERPROFILE\Downloads\nonO365.
 Providing the correct location ensures the AzCopy command displayed in box under the path is properly updated.

 b.
-Click Copy to clipboard to copy the command that is displayed in the box.
+Select Copy to clipboard to copy the command that is displayed in the box.

 Start a Windows command prompt, paste the command that you copied in the previous step, and then press Enter to start the AzCopy command.
 After you start the command, the non-Microsoft 365 files will be uploaded to the Azure Storage location that was prepared in step 4.

-As previously stated, you must use AzCopy v8.1 to successfully use the command that's provided on the Upload files page.
-If the supplied AzCopy command fails, please see Troubleshoot AzCopy in eDiscovery (Premium).
+You should use the latest version of AzCopy to successfully use the command that's provided on the Upload files page.
+If the supplied AzCopy command fails, see Troubleshoot AzCopy in eDiscovery (Premium).